 Disadvantages of hiring an apprentice

-There are some disadvantages to consider when employing an apprentice.
 As they’re often younger, you may be more likely to encounter disciplinary problems due to a lack of maturity.
-You’ll also need to dedicate more time to them as well – not only to teach them a job role which will likely be new to them, but also to educate them in the etiquette of the workplace.
+You’ll also need to dedicate more time to them as well – not only to teach them a job role which will likely be new to them, but also to coach them in workplace etiquette.
 Qualities like punctuality, professional dress code and even simple internal email protocol may not come naturally.

 The process of hiring an apprentice